Patient Cost Sharing for Screening Colonoscopy

 Passage of the Patient Protection and Affordable Care Act marked a major victory in the fight against cancer.
 The law waives the coinsurance and deductible for many cancer screening tests,1 including colonoscopy, sigmoidoscopy and fecal occult blood testing (FOBT), which screen for colorectal cancer.
 However, due to the unique nature of colonoscopy, many patients wind up paying out of pocket.

-Recently, the Obama administration issued a set of FAQs on the implementation of preventive benefits to the PPACA that clarified that private insurers cannot impose cost sharing for a screening colonoscopy that turns therapeutic since polyp removal is “an integral part of a colonoscopy.”
+The Obama administration issued a set of FAQs on the implementation of preventive benefits to the PPACA that clarified that private insurers cannot impose cost sharing for a screening colonoscopy that turns therapeutic since polyp removal is “an integral part of a colonoscopy.”
 Read more.
-The AGA applauds the administration for this guidance and will continue to advocate for this policy change in Medicare.
+AGA applauds the administration for this guidance and continues to advocate for this policy change in Medicare.

 However, AGA urges Congress to correct this “cost sharing” problem for Medicare patients.
-H.R.
-1070, the Removing Barriers to Colorectal Cancer Screening Act, legislation introduced by Rep. Charlie Dent, R-PA, would correct this cost sharing problem for Medicare patients by waiving the coinsurance for a screening colonoscopy regardless of the outcome.
-AGA supports H.R.
-1070 and urges its passage.
+The Removing Barriers to Colorectal Cancer Screening Act, legislation introduced by Rep. Charlie Dent, R-PA, and Sen. Sherrod Brown, D-OH, would correct this cost sharing problem for Medicare patients by waiving the coinsurance for a screening colonoscopy regardless of the outcome.
+AGA supports this legislation and urges its passage.

 The Colonoscopy Loophole